 “UMass Lowell is committed to climate neutrality and has made sustainable education, research and innovation a priority.
 Sustainability is part of our UMass Lowell 2020 strategic plan and we have established a Climate Action Plan to guide our efforts,” Moloney said.

 This work is yielding results in UMass Lowell laboratories and across campus.
 Led by UMass Lowell Vice Chancellor of Research and Innovation Julie Chen, university faculty members are advancing initiatives in solar and wind energy, biodegradable polymers and biofuels, among others.
 As the university has grown enrollment by more than 50 percent since 2007, it has taken important steps such as increasing recycling by 200 percent, reducing greenhouse gas emissions, and constructing and renovating university buildings that are energy-efficient and have a low overall impact on the environment.
 For its work, the university has been recognized with several honors, including the Association for the Advancement of Sustainability in Higher Education’s STARS gold rating, and is nationally ranked as a “Green School” by the Princeton Review.

 The Tripathy Memorial Lecture was established to honor the late Sukant Tripathy, a pioneer in fields including nanotechnology and polymers who was a professor of chemistry and provost at UMass Lowell.
 The program annually invites top researchers to campus to speak about important issues in science and technology.
-Chu's visit to campus was captured in this photo gallery.

 UMass Lowell will award several other honorary degrees at the university’s Commencement exercises on Saturday, May 13 at the Tsongas Center at UMass Lowell.